 The Book of Second Peter also is an exhortation and warning concerning godly Christian living.

-Wherefore the rather, brothers, give diligence to make your calling and election sure: for if ye do these things [develop godly characteristics], ye shall never fall: (II Peter 1:10)
+Therefore, brethren, be even more diligent to make your call and election sure, for if you do these things you will never stumble; (II Peter 1:10)